Vasanth2801/Intern-Week1-/README.md

 * How to add a countdown timer in the Game and how to implement it in UI and update it in every frame until it reaches zero
 * How to use Coroutines and implement it correctly in a Game
 * How to use Delegates and events in a Game and how to call them,declare them etc..
+* How to add UI in game by setting it true and false

 Important POINTS In Today Intern Notes:
 * In delegates the return type and paramters should be same for publisher and subscriber